 7. You'll wish you savored the moments and took more pictures.

 You'd give anything to have just one more moment with your parents.
 You will wish you could take one last photo.
 See their smile hear their voice one more time.
+So take those photos like they are your last because it could actually could be!

 8. You'll feel loss for the grandchildren they will never know and great-grandchildren they'll never meet.

 The family photos you won't get to take, the holidays you'll never spend together.
 A lifetime of memories you have not been able to have will be forever missed.
+So if you are blessed with family get those family portraits they will last forever when you print them.
+They will be loved and cherished by you and your future family for many years to come.

 9. You won't be able to function at times.